 If you don’t like this method, you can also use a food processor to mash the tomatoes before picking out the skin – this will just take longer.
 If you still don't like this method, you can blanch your tomatoes in boiling water for 20 seconds, peel them and then chop them up.

 Water is used to mainly thin down the soup.
-Milk is also used for this function but is there to add creaminess to this cream of tomato soup without heavy cream.
-You can choose to substitute the water with more milk.
-But this might make the soup too creamy for some people.
+Milk is also used for this function but is there to add creaminess to this tomato soup without heavy cream.

 Of course, as with any soup, seasoning is very important, but remember to season at the very end to prevent over seasoning.